Updated on: July 25, 2021

 3. Check Your Fluids

-In addition to your motor oil, take a few minutes to check your car’s other key fluids: coolant, brake fluid, and windshield washer fluid.
+In addition to your motor oil, take a few minutes to check your car's other key fluids: coolant, brake fluid, and windshield washer fluid.
 Your coolant keeps the engine from overheating, you need brake fluid to stop in a safe (and timely) manner, and the washer fluid is sure to help you see where you're going, particularly if the weather turns bad.
-Take a look at our video here for more info on how to check each one.

 4. Make Sure Your Brakes Are in Good Condition